nhsconnect/NHS-Booking-API/pages/explore/search_patient_appointments.md

 - If the request fails because the query string parameters were invalid or unsupported, the response WILL include a status of `400` **Bad Request**.
 - If the request fails because of a server error, the response WILL include a status of `500` **Internal Server Error**.

+Provider systems:

+- If the request fails because either no valid JWT is supplied or the supplied JWT failed validation, the response MUST include a status of `403` **Forbidden**.
+This SHOULD be accompanied by an OperationOutcome resource providing additional detail.

+- If the request fails because the query string parameters were invalid or unsupported, the response SHOULD include a status of `400` **Bad Request**.
+- If the request fails because of a server error, the response SHOULD include a status of `500` **Internal Server Error**.

 Failure responses with a `4xx` status SHOULD NOT be retried without taking steps to address the underlying cause of the failure.